smehdi29/Kick-It-UIC/README.md

 # KickIt: Where UIC Sports Come Alive

+### Imagine a social health app meticulously crafted for the average academic student at UIC.
+We present to you KickIt.
+Beyond the surface of personalized profiles and game updates, KickIt is a strategic blend of technology, design finesse, and a deep understanding of the collegiate experience.
+Within 24 hours, we have persevered through tech intricacies and creative collisions, all channeled into an app that seamlessly integrates fitness into the everyday UIC routine.
+KickIt isn't just an app; it's a curated connection to improve the school's community.
+We invite you to envision the transformative impact of KickIt—download today and witness the convergence of sports, community, and well-being on UIC's campus.

 Welcome to KickIt, your ultimate sports companion tailored exclusively for UIC students.
 At KickIt, we're all about promoting holistic well-being through the joy of sports and active living.
 Consider us your go-to for a balanced and fun campus life.

 # What we’re about: